Charlot Salwai: Biography

+On 11 February 2016, he was elected prime minister of Vanuatu in the 2016 Vanuatuan general election.
+In August 2016, he was re-elected as leader of the RMC.
+In late November 2016 Salwai survived an attempt at a motion of no-confidence, with MPs being divided on procedural points regarding the motion and attachment of a summons.
+In August 2020, Salwai, former cabinet ministers Matai Seremaiah and Jerome Ludvaune and former MP Tom Korr were committed to the Supreme Court on charges of bribery and corruption over allegations he had bribed MPs who had signed the motion.
+Salwai was also charged with perjury.

-Salwai stood trial from November 23, 2020, charged with 10 counts of bribery and corruption.
-He and his former Minister of Health were acquitted of bribery on December 8.
-On December 16, 2020, Salwai was convicted of perjury, and given a suspended sentence.
-He was pardoned by the President of Vanuatu, Tallis Obed Moses, in September 2021, which restores his eligibility to run for public office again.
+Salwai stood trial from 23 November 2020, charged with 10 counts of bribery and corruption.
+He and his former Minister of Health were acquitted of bribery on 8 December.
+On 16 December 2020, Salwai was convicted of perjury and given a suspended sentence.
+He was pardoned by the President of Vanuatu, Tallis Obed Moses, in September 2021, which restored his eligibility to run for public office.

+On 6 October 2023, Salwai was elected prime minister following the ousting of Sato Kilman in a vote of no confidence.